lorenzo/linkable/README.md

 - Bug fixes

 ### version 1.1:
 - Brought in improvements and test cases from Terr.
-However, THIS VERSION OF LINKABLE IS NOT DROP IN COMPATIBLE WITH Terr's VERSION!
+However, THIS VERSION OF LINKABLE IS NOT DROP-IN COMPATIBLE WITH Terr's VERSION!
 - If fields aren't specified, will now return all columns of that model
 - No need to specify the foreign key condition if a custom condition is given.
 Linkable will automatically include the foreign key relationship.
 - Ability to specify the exact condition Linkable should use.
 This is usually required when doing on-the-fly joins since Linkable generally assumes a belongsTo relationship when no specific relationship is found and may produce invalid foreign key conditions.
 Example: